jpederson/jpederson.github.io/_posts/2014-5-16-the-case-for-no-database.md

 With as little nerding out as possible, here's a distilled list of what I enjoy about static site generators.

 1. **Speed** wins every time - especially with ever-increasing mobile usage.
 Static pages load faster than those constructed on a server before being sent to your browser - and the content can be cached in the browser, making it load faster in the future.
-2. **Stability** is never a problem with static sites - there are very few things that can go wrong on the server side to cause issues with your site.
+2. **Stability** is important.
+With static sites, there are fewer points of failure on the server side that could cause issues with your site.
 Also - if you host on Github, you get *free lifetime backups of every single **version*** of *every single post you've ever written* (just because of how Git itself works).
 3. **Editing** a static site is a natural experience for many developers - and HTML shorthand languages like Markdown and Textile make it just as easy for most other users to manage content.
 Since they're all file-based, you can use any text editor you like, or pick up a tool like [prose.io](http://prose.io) to edit from anywhere.

 _______________